-The last three tested videos belong to the Caviar dataset (see image 5e).
-In this dataset, we have selected the same sequences experimented in [12] to be able to compare each other: OneStopEnter2cor, OneStopMoveNoEnter1cor and OneStop-MoveNoEnter2cor.
-In these three sequences, there are 9 persons walking in a corridor.
+The last three tested videos belong to the Caviar dataset [1] (see image 2e).
+In this dataset, we have selected the same sequences experimented in [14] to be able to compare each other: OneStopEnter2cor, OneStopMoveNoEnter1cor and OneStop-MoveNoEnter2cor.
+In these three sequences, there are totally 9 peoples walking in a corridor.
 The proposed approach can track all of them.
 However there are three noisy trajectories in the last sequence because of wrong detection occurred in a long period.
 Table 3 presents the result summary for these videos.
 TP (True Positive) refers to the number of correct tracked trajectories.
 FN (False Negative) is the number of lost trajectories.
 FP (False Positive) represents the number of noisy trajectories.
-Compared to [12], our proposed tracker have better values in all of these three indexes.
+Compared to [14], our proposed tracker have better values in all of these three indexes.